andrewldesousa/RecMVCNN/README.md

 Bastian Wittmann, Andrew Desousa, and Florian Donhauser<br/>
 Project for the course "Machine Learning for 3D Geometry (IN2392)" offered at Technical University of Munich in SS2021

+The final report can be found in the `docs` directory.

 ## Environment Variables
 To use this project, you must set several envrionment variables beforehand in .env.
 Here is an example of what that should look like.